 ‘In some cases, it seems that they’ve caused more damage than not,’ he continued.
 If recognised institutions are unable to purchase unprovenanced antiquities, it means that they will be traded only among private collectors.
 Access to material in private hands depends on the owner’s good will, and that of his or her heirs.
 ‘And if you destroy the market entirely, then someone will come and just blow up all the bowls.’

 For Brodie, though he did not describe it as dramatically, the sacrifice of a certain number of antiquities would be a small price to pay in exchange for many more remaining underground, unexcavated and not looted.
 ‘Imagine if strong action had been taken in 1990, how much heritage would have been saved,’ he wrote to me after we spoke.
 ‘It would include, perhaps, a unique incantation bowl site.’

 Shaked, for his part, is adamant that he will continue studying and publishing the bowls.
 ‘As a researcher, I won’t allow anything that has historical meaning and importance to rot someplace and not touch it, or be destroyed because someone can’t sell it,’ he said.
-‘I think that it is a crime against humanity to allow this material to be lost.’Make a donation
+‘I think that it is a crime against humanity to allow this material to be lost.’Support Aeon: make a one-off donation